 The empirical results of the study have thus shown for the first time statistically that a performance-promoting orientation of the corporate culture (performance culture) is actually related to the economic success of a company.

 The study can be found as an unpublished master’s thesis: Schöpflin, J. (2016).
 Performance-enhancing corporate culture.
 Design and testing of the performance culture test.
 Julius-Maximilians-Universität Würzburg.

 strengthens the result orientation of your employees by culturally anchoring performance awareness and the will to perform!

 results in a high level of identification of employees with your company!

 promotes the lived responsibility of all employees!

 dynamizes your organization as a whole and promotes innovation!

 strengthens the attractiveness of your company as an employer!

-Our ideas of a performance culture of a new format are based on experience and a wealth of ideas.
-We know that every client has his own ideas about how much change must and may be.
+We contribute our approach of a forward-looking performance culture based on experience and inventiveness.
+We know that every company is unique and that every client has their own ideas about what change is wanted or required.

 We are committed to this.